Egyptian Arabic Wikipedia: History

 The Egyptian Arabic Wikipedia was proposed on 30 March 2008 and started as a developing project on 2 April 2008 in the Wikimedia Incubator.
 A Wikipedian with the username Ghaly was the founder of the Egyptian Arabic Wikipedia.
-Dr. Ivan Panović, the author of "The Beginnings of Wikipedia Masry," described Ghaly as the spiritus movens of the Egyptian Arabic Wikipedia.
+Ivan Panović, the author of "The Beginnings of Wikipedia Masry", described Ghaly as the spiritus movens of the Egyptian Arabic Wikipedia.
 Florence Devouard, the former president of the Wikimedia Foundation, stated that the foundation wanted Wikipedians to participate in their native languages.

 The proposal was accepted in July 2008, and the announcement was made on the first day of Wikimania 2008 in Alexandria.
 On 24 November 2008, the Egyptian Arabic Wikipedia was officially launched, and the Incubator articles were transferred to the new domain.

 In 2009, the project had 4,000 articles, and Wikipedians participating came from within and outside Egypt.
-By 2010 the Masry Wikipedia had almost 6,000 articles.
+By 2010 the Egyptian Arabic Wikipedia had almost 6,000 articles.
 That year, Panović wrote that "The number of active contributors is still rather small, yet their entries seem to be growing."
 At the time many of the articles were very short articles, or "stubs".
-Panović wrote that editors of the Masry Wikipedia had a tendency of creating new articles "just for the sake of increasing their number in hopes of expanding them later."
+Panović wrote that editors of the Egyptian Arabic Wikipedia had a tendency of creating new articles "just for the sake of increasing their number in hopes of expanding them later."

-As of September 2018, 60% of Wikipedia views in Egypt were directed at Arabic Wikipedia, 33% to English Wikipedia, 3% to Russian Wikipedia and 2% to Egyptian Arabic one.
+As of September 2018, 60% of Wikipedia views in Egypt were directed at Arabic Wikipedia, 33% to English Wikipedia, 3% to Russian Wikipedia and 2% to Egyptian Arabic.
 About 35% of Egyptian Arabic Wikipedia views come from Egypt, about 11% from the United States and Saudi Arabia, and about 5% from Morocco, Algeria and Iraq.